Sand Creek Farm

 When you first open the door to Sue's kitchen the smell of fresh dill greets you along with the

-unique and traditional items such as cowboy jelly and pear honey.
-Outside the kitchen on the farm grow a lot of the ingredients used in the canning.
-Tomatoes, several varieties of peppers, cucumbers, and plenty of herbs are grown to fill the mason jars with locally grown goodness.
-Chickens, quail,turkey, geese, and ducks roam the farm as well.
-The eggs from the birds are pickled by Sue and available at market.
+unique, hard to find, and traditional items such as cowboy jelly and pear honey.
+Outside the kitchen grows most of the ingredients used in her delicious recipes.
+Tomatoes, several varieties of peppers, cucumbers, okra, and herbs are grown to fill the mason jars with locally grown goodness.
+Chickens, quail, turkey, geese, and ducks roam the farm as well.
+Their eggs are offered fresh and pickled at Rockmart Farmers Market.

 Along with canning Sue's husband Bill grows fresh produce that comes to market each week.
 Look for kale, watermelons, field peas, and even wild lemons.
 Sand Creek Farm always has